Birney: United States of America

 A number of Birney cars remain in use today in North America at trolley museums and heritage streetcar operations.
 Single examples of original Birney cars are in service on heritage streetcar lines in Tampa, Florida; Fort Collins, Colorado; San Jose, California, and Fort Smith, Arkansas, as well as on the M-Line Trolley line in Dallas, Texas.
 Three of these cars, Fort Collins car 21, Fort Collins car 22, and Fort Smith car 224, are listed on the U.S. National Register of Historic Places.

-Additionally, replica Birney cars built by Gomaco are in service in at least four U.S. cities (see below).
+Replica Birney cars built by Gomaco are in service in at least four U.S. cities (see below).

 Replica Birney cars

 In the United States, the Gomaco Trolley Company has built at least 18 replica Birney cars, in the style of the less-common double-truck Birney car design, since 1999.
 Gomaco fitted these with trucks from ex-Milan, Italy Peter Witt streetcars.
 These have been supplied to Tampa, Florida; Charlotte, North Carolina; Little Rock, Arkansas and Memphis, Tennessee.
 Gomaco also restored an original single-truck Birney car body in 2002–3 for the Fresno Metropolitan Flood Control District in Fresno, California; this was intended for static display in a local park.